Alternanthera Reineckii Care Guide: Tips for Growing and Maintaining

 Is alternanthera reineckii fast growing?

-Alternanthera is generally considered a moderately fast-growing plant.
+Alternanthera is generally considered a moderately fast-growing plant (like Cryptocorynes).
 Its growth rate can vary depending on the specific conditions provided in the aquarium, such as lighting, CO2 supplementation, nutrient availability, and water parameters.

 Where do you put Alternanthera Reineckii?